markmarijnissen/supermove/README.md

 * `layout`: Set x,y,width,height
 * `router`: Control visibility depending on url.

-You can also use `Supermove.combine` to manually merge multipe specs into one.
+You can also use `Supermove.merge` to manually merge multipe specs into one.
 See the [button.js](src/behaviors/button.js) component for an example.

 ## Usage
 Create a Supermove to an element